Auto Trader alternatives – the ultimate guide

 How to part-exchange your car

-Another way to sell your car quickly to a dealership is to trade it in for a new (or, at least, new-to-you) car.
+Another way to sell your car quickly at a dealership is to trade it in for a new (or, at least, new-to-you) car.

 how to part exchange your car